Part 2 in a series of tutorials on value investing: Putting theory into practice. How we might begin to value an old time general store.

 The Mighty P:E Ratio

-The ratio of the purchase price of a business to its underlying earnings is known as the price:earnings ratio or p:e ratio for short.
+The ratio of the purchase price of a business to its underlying earnings is known as its price:earnings ratio or p:e ratio for short.
 Price divided by earnings.
 In our general store example, to calculate the p:e ratio of this investment we simply take the price that we would have to pay to buy the entire business and divide it by the earnings or profit that that business is generating every year.
 At a purchase price of $3 million, we’d be paying a p:e of 30 for this investment and at a price of $500 000, we’d be looking at a p:e of 5.

 You can do the same sort of calculation using a company’s market cap.
 Market cap is short for market capitalization and is how much it would cost you to buy up the entire business by buying up all of its shares at the current share price.
-If you took the market cap of the company in our example above (10 million shares x $10 share price = $100 million) and divided that by the annual net earnings of $10 million, you’d get the same p:e ratio of 10.
+If you took the market cap of the company in our example above (10 million shares x $15 share price = $150 million) and divided that by the annual net earnings of $10 million, you’d get the same p:e ratio of 15.

-The p:e ratio is a very common way to look at stock investments.
-It highlights the notion that when you buy a stock, you are buying an actual piece of a company and with that piece comes an ownership claim on a proportionate share of that company’s annual profit.
-With our general store example, as proud new owners of the company, there was a straight and direct line between the profit the company was generating and our own personal bank account.
-With public stock market investments, that line is a little more hazy.
-One way or another, though, those profits still find their eventual way into our pocket.
 For example, companies can choose to dividend out all of their earnings to shareholders.
 In this situation, we would quite literally get our share of the profits deposited directly into our brokerage account on a regular basis.
 But often the company will choose to retain some or all of these profits to reinvest in the growth and expansion of the business.
 While it might take longer, this money is still ultimately destined for our wallets.
 The company might use this money to make an acquisition, buying up another company.
 The added profits from this new acquisition will boost overall profits and thereby raise the value of the company and the price of our shares.
 Or it might invest more directly in its own growth by building a new factory or hiring more salespeople.
 Again, this should hopefully lead to higher profits and a higher share price.
 The company could also use the earnings it is generating to buy back shares, reducing the total number of shares and thereby increasing the proportion of the total earnings attributable to each of the remaining shares.
+Higher earnings per share should typically result in a higher share price.

 One way or another, those earnings should find their way back into our pocket as a shareholder in the company.
-While a little more abstract, this is directly comparable to our example of the general store and it is how I look at all the investments I make.
+While a little more abstract, this is directly comparable to our example of the general store where we were taking direct ownership of the entire business, and it is how I look at all the investments I make.
+It’s the price I pay for every dollar of those earnings that determines whether I am making a good investment or a bad one.